raffraffraff/nvidia-sdkmanager/README.md

 # nvidia-sdkmanager

+## What?
+NVIDIA SDK Manager docker image that supports GUI mode

 ## Why?
+The NVIDIA SDK Manager package is available in .deb (supporting Ubuntu) and .rpm (supporting CentOS/RedHat).
+While the [system requirements](https://docs.nvidia.com/sdk-manager/system-requirements/index.html) state that it supports Ubuntu versions 16.04, 18.04 and 20.04, there are threads on the [NVIDIA forum](https://forums.developer.nvidia.com/t/sdkmanager-not-supported-on-linux/71742/3) raising the issue that it only _really_ supports Ubuntu 18.04, and reports a cryptic "Linux.
+Not supported on Linux" message on Debian, Mint and later versions of Ubuntu.
+Other forum threads indicate that SDK Manager does not work in a Virtual Machine either, so you must run an old Ubuntu LTS release on a 'real' computer to use SDK Manager.
+This will not do.

-NVIDIA SDK Manager only supports older Ubuntu LTS releases, and it will not run on a VM.
-Unless you are happy to run an old Ubuntu LTS release as your daily driver, or have a spare machine to use just for SDK Manager, you're in a pickle.
-NVIDIA _do_ provide a docker image for SDK Manager, but it cannot not run the GUI (even though their docker image has Xorg installed) which means that you're stuck with the CLI.
-While I'm normally a fan of the command line, this one is hard to use because the --help provides insufficient guidance, there are no man pages, and no tab completion.
+NOTE: NVIDIA _do_ provide a docker image for SDK Manager, but it cannot not run the GUI even though it has most (but not all) of the GUI dependencies installed.
+I'm normally a fan of the command line, but `sdkmanager --cli` is hard to use because `--help` provides insufficient guidance, there are no man pages, and there is no tab completion.

 ## Usage
 1. Clone this repo